cyberj19/netSens/readme.md

 - pymongo
 - paho

-## how to run in localhost:
+## how to run in localhost (Windows):
-- use run_XX.bat file to start up the system
+- use run_public.bat file to start up the system
 - app will be available on port 8000

 ## basic usage: